Tearran/ITW_TCG/card-design-guide.md

 # Card Categories

-Every card belongs to one of three card types.
+Every card belongs to one of 4 card types.

+Energy → Pays costs.
+Habitats Flora → Supports the ecosystem.
+Habitats Fauna → Acts within the ecosystem.
+Event → Changes the ecosystem temporarily.

 ## Energy